How to Prepare for an Academic Job Interview

 Slide Design Principles

-Bring a one-page handout summarizing your job talk and a sample syllabus for a course you’d teach.
-If the department requested materials, provide them in both printed and digital formats.
-For teaching demos, prepare an accessible lesson plan and assessment rubric.
+Bring a one-page handout summarising your talk and a sample syllabus for a course you’d teach.
+Provide both printed and digital formats.
+If you’ll have a teaching demo, bring lesson-plan handout and assessment rubric.

 International Considerations and Mobility